swallace100/Alpaca-Trade-Bot/README.md

-Make your trades with your very own bot!
+Make your stock market trades with your very own bot!
 Set up what you want to trade in the day and turn on your bot.
 Best for when making the same trades daily.

 Made using Javscript and the Alpaca API.